Line-Up revealed for 2025 Brass in Concert Championship

-The flagship Brass in Concert Championship - in association with World of Brass and supported by Banks Group and Yamaha - will feature 11 bands, led by defending champion Foden's.
-The contest will be compered by the brilliant and evergreen Frank Renton, and will be made up of bands from England, Wales, Scotland and Norway.
+The flagship Brass in Concert Championship - in association with World of Brass and supported by Banks Group and Yamaha - will feature 11 bands, led by defending champion Cory.
+The contest will be compered by the brilliant and evergreen Frank Renton, and will be made up of bands from England, Wales, Scotland the Netherlands and Norway.

 Aldbourne Brass Band